ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Added support for DAC3 and DAC4 in STM32 DACv1 driver.
 - NIL: New functions: chSemResetWithMessageI() and chSemResetWithMessage().
 - RT:  New functions: chSemResetWithMessageI() and chSemResetWithMessage().
 - HAL: Added canTryAbortX() function to CAN driver, implemented